platformsh-templates/bigfoot-workshop-with-api/README.md

 ### Local development

-This section provides instructions for running the `API Platform` template locally, connected to a local database instance.
+This section provides instructions for running the `Bigfoot Multi-app` template locally, connected to a local database instance.

 In all cases for developing with Platform.sh, it's important to develop on an isolated environment - do not connect to data on your production environment when developing locally.

 Each of the options below assume that you have already deployed this template to Platform.sh, as well as the following starting commands:

-1. Install the Platform.sh CLI
+1. Install the Symfony CLI

-   Follow the instructions to [install the Platform.sh CLI](https://docs.platform.sh/administration/cli.html) for your operating system.
+   Follow the instructions to [install the Symfony CLI](https://symfony.com/download) for your operating system.
-   You can verify the installation by logging in (`platformsh login`) and listing your projects (`platform project:list`).
+   You can verify the installation by logging in (`symfony login`) and listing your projects (`symfony project:list`).

-1. Find your `PROJECT_ID` by running the command `platform project:list`
+1. Find your `PROJECT_ID` by running the command `symfony project:list`

    ```bash
    +---------------+------------------------------------+------------------+---------------------------------+